Western Australian Industrial Relations Commission: Composition

-A trifecta occurring when Susan Bastian became the first female Registrar as successor to John Spurling (JP.) as the dual appointed CEO and Registrar of the courts; heading the Department of the Registrar.
-This department provides the Registry handling applications from public, state\local agencies, Inquiry or even private hosted administration disputes of and provides preliminary conference conciliation aiming to mediation matter resolutions and saving formal court proceeds.
+A trifecta occurring when Susan Bastian became the first female Registrar as successor to John Spurling as the dual appointed chief executive officer and registrar of the courts; heading the Department of the Registrar.
+This department provides the registry handling applications from public, state and local agencies, inquiry or even private hosted administration disputes of and provides preliminary conference conciliation aiming to mediation matter resolutions and saving formal court proceeds.

 Western Australian Industrial Appeal Court, which hears appeals from decisions of the president (former appeals heard from 2016 or prior), the full bench, and the commission in court session.

 The Full Bench of the Western Australian Industrial Relations Commission hears appeals from the decisions of industrial magistrates and commissioners.
-The Full Bench was constituted by the President and at least two other Commissioners prior to 2019.
-In the future, it will consist of the Chief Commissioner and two suitable commission members.
+The full bench was constituted by the president and at least two other commissioners prior to 2019.
+In the future, it will consist of the chief commissioner and two suitable commission members.

 The Western Australian Industrial Relations Commission in Court Session deals with the State Wage Case and other cases of importance that are referred to it.
 In 2006 the State Wage Case held by WAIRC was the first Australian court to webcast proceedings live to the public.
 All wage case since and up until 2018 are direct feeds from internal digital court recordings; further to this WAIRC was the first Australian courts to implement Audia digital signal processors from BiAMP.

-Prior to federal formation of the Australian Fair Work Commission the then A.I.R.C. co-located admin services within the Registry to WAIRC.
+Prior to federal formation of the Australian Fair Work Commission the then AIRC co-located admin services within the Registry to WAIRC.